 English Conversation Hour

-English Conversation Hour will resume in the Spring 2021 semester (date TBA--likely late January or early February).
+English Conversation Hour continues this Spring 2021.
 If you have not previously participated this academic year, please click here to register so that we can add you to our Teams site.

 Visual Rhetoric and Research Posters

 A poster presentation requires very specific features in order to be most effective.
 This workshop provides attendees with strategies and tips to make their next poster presentation one of the strongest they've ever given.
-(Fulfills Graduate Communication Certificate Program requirements)
+(This workshop fulfills Graduate Communication Certificate Program requirements)